Covid 19 Delta outbreak: Upper Hutt emergency council meeting over vaccination pass requirement at facilities - NZ Herald

 An emergency meeting has been called by Upper Hutt City Council after it was decided vaccine passes will not be required at council facilities such as swimming pools and libraries.

-The decision made by Upper Hutt on Thursday is at the heart of Remutaka electorate held by Covid-19 Response Minister Chris Hipkins.
+The decision made by Upper Hutt on Thursday is at the heart of the Remutaka electorate held by Covid-19 Response Minister Chris Hipkins.

 Upper Hutt Mayor Wayne Guppy said the decision was about "organising life again".